mvolkmann/blog/src/swift/SwiftUI.md

   sets the vertical alignment of the receiver view.

 - {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/padding(_:)-68shk", "padding" %}
-  adds the same padding to all sizes of the receiver view.
+  adds the same padding to all sides of the receiver view.
   This is often called with no arguments in order to use "adaptive padding".
   This selects the amount of padding to apply based on the content of the view to which it is applied